abravalheri/ini2toml/README.rst

 and allowing third-party :ref:`plugins`, as documented in the next sections.

+.. _profiles:

 Profiles
 --------

-A profile is a simple collection of :ref:`text-processing`, :ref:`intermediate-processing` transformations, responsible for adjusting or correcting any non-trivial translation between the original
-|ini_cfg| file format and the resulting TOML (such as coercing values to
-specific data types or changing field names or configuration keys).
+A profile is a simple collection of :ref:`text <text-processing>` and :ref:`intermediate representation <intermediate-processing>` transformations, responsible for adjusting or correcting any non-trivial translation between the original |ini_cfg| file format and the resulting TOML (such as converting values to specific data types or changing field names or configuration keys).

 This collection of transformations is identified by a string (the profile name), which *in general* corresponds to a file naming convention.